 Enthusiasm is the key to getting through school.
 If there’s something you simply do not want to do, the best way to tackle it is to find value in completing it.
 For example, if you have a test coming up, you aren’t going to simply put everything else aside and study until you’re ready.
 It’s more likely that you procrastinate (hey, let’s be honest here) and never get to the point of wanting to study.

 However, if you start looking at the positives that come from it, you may even find yourself excited to do so.
 If you study well enough, you’ll not only know the content better, but you’ll also have less stress.
-This will allow you to put your best foot forward and not get tripped up by your own brain.
+This will allow you to do your best and not get tripped up by your own brain.
 If you do well, your overall grade will be better, you’ll impress your professor, and place yourself in the perfect position to have a great semester!
 Doesn’t that get you in the mood to study?
 It’s all about bettering yourself!

 On a similar note, if something doesn’t go your way, try your best to keep a positive attitude.
 I know it can be difficult, but things will work out in the end.
-I know it’s corny, but if you keep a “glass half-full” attitude, especially in the rollercoaster that college resembles, you’ll save yourself from a metric ton of stress.
+I know it’s corny, but if you keep a “glass half-full” attitude, especially in the rollercoaster that college resembles, you’ll save yourself a metric ton of stress.

 The importance of self-assessment